 SQLJ consists of a translator and a run-time component and is smoothly integrated into your development environment.
 You can run the translator to translate, compile, and customize the code in a single step using the sqlj front-end utility.
 The translation process replaces embedded SQL statements with calls to the SQLJ run time, which processes the SQL statements.
 In ISO standard SQLJ this is typically, but not necessarily, performed through calls to a JDBC driver.
-To access an Oracle database, you would typically use an Oracle JDBC driver.
+To access Oracle Database, you would typically use an Oracle JDBC driver.
 When you run the SQLJ application, the run time is started to handle the SQL operations.

-The SQLI translator is conceptually similar to other Oracle precompilers and enables you to check SQL syntax, verify SQL operations against what is available in the schema, and check the compatibility of Java types with corresponding database types.
+The SQLJ translator is conceptually similar to other Oracle precompilers and enables you to check SQL syntax, verify SQL operations against what is available in the schema, and check the compatibility of Java types with corresponding database types.
 In this way, you can catch errors during development rather than a user catching the errors at run time.
 The translator checks the following:

-- Syntax of the embedded SQL statements - SQL constructs, against a specified database schema to ensure consistency within a particular set of SQL entities (optional) - It verifies table names and column names, for example. - Data types, to ensure that the data exchanged between Java and SQL have compatible types and proper type conversions
+- Syntax of the embedded SQL statements - SQL constructs, against a specified database schema to ensure consistency within a particular set of SQL entities (optional) - For example, it verifies table names and column names. - Data types, to ensure that the data exchanged between Java and SQL have compatible types and proper type conversions

-The SQLJ methodology of embedding SQL statements directly in Java code is much more convenient and concise than the JDBC methodology.
-In this way, SQLJ reduces development and maintenance costs in Java programs that require database connectivity.
+The SQLJ methodology of embedding SQL statements directly in Java code is very convenient and concise in a way that it reduces development and maintenance costs in Java programs that require database connectivity.